Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Denver and its opponents have gone over the current 42-point total in four of 12 games this season.
+- Denver and its opponents have gone over the current 41.5-point total in four of 12 games this season.

-- In 50% of Detroit's games this season (6/12), the teams combined to score more than Sunday's total of 42.
+- Detroit's games have gone over 41.5 points in six of 12 chances this season.

-- The two teams combine to average 36.7 points per game, 5.3 less than the over/under in this contest.
+- The combined points per game average of the two teams, 36.7, is 4.8 points fewer than Sunday's over/under.

-- This contest's total is 2.5 points fewer than the 44.5 these two squads combine to give up per game in 2021.
+- The 44.5 points per game these two squads have allowed their opponents to score this season are 3.0 more than the 41.5 over/under in this contest.

-- The Broncos and their opponents have scored an average of 44.3 points per game in 2021, 2.3 more than Sunday's total.
+- The average total in Broncos games this season is 44.3, 2.8 points more than Sunday's over/under of 41.5.

-- The 46.1 PPG average total in Lions games this season is 4.1 points more than this game's over/under.
+- The 41.5-point total for this game is 4.6 points below the 46.1 points per game average total in Lions games this season.

 Broncos stats and trends